andrewsommerlot/Carnd-Vehicle-Detection/README.md

 **Example of complex sliding window vehicle detection process with no cars**

+## Adding Memory into the Heatmaps

+To add to the effectiveness of the heatmaps, I saved a few heat maps from previous frames, and combined them to help smooth out the classifier results.
+I decided to add the heatmaps together to make the bounding boxes consider the density of positive resutls across time as well as space in aggregating and thresholding out false positives.
+I used the deque object from base python 3 to store the heatmaps.
+Then combine them every pipeline iteration, adding the newest and removing the oldest.
+I had to tune both the number of frames that were saved and added and also the heatmap threshold that was used with them.
+This wasn't the fastest process, but it did work.
+In the end, I used 5 frames, as too many gave me more positives.
+I could use a higher threshold than before, and ended up using 15.

+![deque object storage of multiple heatmaps][image22]

+**Illustration of a the deque object storage method mid iteration**

 ## Building the pipeline and testing

 Next I put these functions together into a pipeline is the pipeline built with the functions above and made to output a tracking image based on one input image.
 There are a good number of parameters hard coded in here by now, so it was a good idea to double check the pipeline output was as expected.
 The output is not perfect, but I think its worth a try.

 ![Complex Vehicle Detection][image15]